 (i) conducts a data protection impact assessment involving the Services (which may include by provision of documentation to allow customer to conduct their own assessment); or

-(j) Where required by Data Protection Legislation, Momentive will inform Customer if it comes to its attention that any instructions received by Customer infringe the provisions of Data Protection Legislation.
-Notwithstanding the foregoing, Momentive shall have no obligation to monitor or review the lawfulness of any instruction received from the Customer.
+(l) where required by Data Protection Legislation, inform Customer if it comes to its attention that any instructions received from the Customer infringe the provisions of Data Protection Legislation.
+Notwithstanding the foregoing, SurveyMonkey shall have no obligation to monitor or review the lawfulness of any instruction received from the Customer.
 If SurveyMonkey makes a determination that it can no longer comply with its obligations under the CCPA, SurveyMonkey will inform the Customer; and

-(k) Momentive certifies that it understands the restrictions and obligations set forth in this DPA and all applicable Data Protection Legislation and that it will comply with them.
+(m) SurveyMonkey certifies that it understands the restrictions and obligations set forth in this DPA and all applicable Data Protection Legislation and that it will comply with those requirements.

 6.1 Subprocessing.
-Customer provides a general authorization to Momentive to engage onward subprocessors, subject to compliance with the requirements in this Section 6.
+Customer provides a general authorization to SurveyMonkey to engage onward subprocessors, subject to compliance with the requirements in this Section 6.

 6.2 Subprocessor List.
-Momentive will, subject to the confidentiality provisions of the Agreement or otherwise imposed by Momentive:
+SurveyMonkey will, subject to the confidentiality provisions of the Agreement or otherwise imposed by SurveyMonkey:

 (b) ensure that all Subprocessors on the Subprocessor List are bound by contractual terms that are in all material respects no less onerous than those contained in this DPA; and